Fiserv/developer-studio-support/docs/registration.md

 ## How to create an account

-To create a user account click on 'Create account' button in the global header at the top of the Developer Studio.
+To create an account click on 'Create account' button in the global header at the top of the Developer Studio.
 Then fill out required information including your Organization email. **Please note** that private email domains, such as gmail & yahoo, are not supported.

 ![Create user account - step 1](../../assets/images/user-account/user-account-create-step-1.png)